ThibArg/nuxeo-imagemetadata-utils/README.md

 ## Building the Plugin
 You can also download the source code and compile the plug-in.
-Which is what you will do if you want to change, adapt, etc.
+You would do it it you want to use, for example, featires that are not yet released or if you want to change, adapt, etc.
 Assuming [`maven`](http://maven.apache.org) (min.
 3.2.1) is installed on your computer:
 ```
 # Clone the GitHub repository